-GAIA FUND 1 LIMITED - KING IV REPORT ON CORPORATE GOVERNANCE FOR SOUTH AFRICA (KING IV)
+GAIA RENEWABLES 1 LIMITED - KING IV REPORT ON CORPORATE GOVERNANCE FOR SOUTH AFRICA (KING IV)

-During the period under review the Board began the implementation of King IV.
+During the period under review the Board continued with the implementation of King IV.
 Some observations regarding the nature of King IV can be highlighted:

 - a.
 King IV does not constitute a quantitative exercise it is a qualitative exercise.
-But it is apparent that there is already a significant application of the various recommended practices at Gaia, particularly the concepts that form the foundation stones of King IV, namely, ethical leadership, the organisation in society, corporate citizenship, sustainable development, stakeholder inclusivity, integrated reporting and integrated thinking. - b.
-Full compliance at all times with all legislation is nonnegotiable and as such ensuring that all legislative requirements addressed in legislation such as the Companies Act 71 of 2008 and the 4AX requirements, was a primary area focus.
+But it is apparent that there is already a significant application of the various recommended practices at the Company, particularly the concepts that form the foundation stones of King IV, namely, ethical leadership, the organisation in society, corporate citizenship, sustainable development, stakeholder inclusivity, integrated reporting and integrated thinking. - b.
+Full compliance at all times with all legislation is non-negotiable and as such ensuring that all legislative requirements addressed in legislation such as the Companies Act 71 of 2008 and the CTSE Listings Requirements, was a primary area focus.
 In addition, there was always a focus on ensuring that the relevant provisions of the Memorandum of Incorporation were fully complied with.

-Gaia's application of the King IV principles is included below.
-The Board is satisfied to conclude that Gaia is currently achieving the governance outcomes of King IV in all material aspects.
+The Company's application of the King IV principles is included below.
+The Board is satisfied to conclude that the Company is currently achieving the governance outcomes of King IV in all material aspects.
 Performance against certain of the King IV principles are included as follows: